-- The MMU recommends that there be an explicit requirement that Capacity Resource offers in the Day-Ahead Energy Market be competitive, where competitive is defined to be the short run marginal cost of the units.
-(Priority: Low.
-First reported 2013.) - The MMU recommends that clear, explicit operational protocols be defined for recalling the energy output of Capacity Resources when PJM is in an emergency condition.
-PJM has modified these protocols, but they need additional clarification and operational details.
-(Priority: Low.
-First reported 2013.) - The MMU recommends improvements to the performance incentive requirements of RPM: - The MMU recommends that Generation Capacity Resources be paid on the basis of whether they produce energy when called upon during any of the hours defined as critical.
-One hundred percent of capacity market revenue should be at risk rather than only fifty percent.
-(Priority: High.
-First reported 2013.) - The MMU recommends that a unit which is not capable of supplying energy consistent with its day-ahead offer should reflect an appropriate outage.
+- The MMU recommends that a unit which is not capable of supplying energy consistent with its day-ahead offer should reflect an appropriate outage.
 (Priority: Medium.
-First reported 2013.) - The MMU recommends that PJM eliminate all OMC outages from the calculation of forced outage rates used for any purpose in the PJM Capacity Market.
+First reported 2013.
+Status: Not adopted.
+Pending before FERC.) - The MMU recommends that PJM eliminate all OMC outages from the calculation of forced outage rates used for any purpose in the PJM Capacity Market.
 (Priority: Medium.
-First reported 2013.) - The MMU recommends that PJM eliminate the broad exception related to lack of gas during the winter period for single-fuel, natural gas-fired units.17 (Priority: Medium.
-First reported 2013.)
+First reported 2013.
+Status: Not adopted.
+Pending before FERC.) - The MMU recommends that PJM eliminate the broad exception related to lack of gas during the winter period for single-fuel, natural gas-fired units.20 (Priority: Medium.
+First reported 2013.
+Status: Not adopted.
+Pending before FERC.)